linroger/FinanceCompendium/VII. Corporate Finance/Valuation/Valuation- Measuring and Managing the Value of Companies Full/chapters/Chapter 09 - Growth.md

 ---
-aliases:
-  - Growth
+title: Chapter 09 - Growth
-tags:
-key_concepts:
-parent_directory: Valuation- Measuring and Managing the Value of Companies Full/chapters
+parent_directory: VII.
+Corporate Finance/Valuation/Valuation- Measuring and Managing the Value of Companies Full/chapters
+formatted: 2025-12-20 11:50:00 AM
+formatter_model: claude-sonnet-4
+cli_tool: opencode
+primary_tags:
+  - revenue growth
+  - organic growth
+  - inorganic growth
+  - value creation
+secondary_tags:
+  - portfolio momentum
+  - market share
+  - mergers acquisitions
+  - sustainable growth
 cssclasses: academia
-title: Chapter 09 - Growth
-linter-yaml-title-alias: Growth
 ---

-# Growth
+## Growth

 Growth and its pursuit grip the business world.
 The popular view is that a company must grow to survive and prosper.
 There is certainly some truth to this.
 Slow-growing companies present fewer interesting opportunities for managers and so may have difficulty attracting and retaining talent.
 They are also much more likely to be acquired than faster-growing firms.
 Over the past 25 years, most of the companies that have disappeared from the S&P 500 index were acquired by larger companies or went private.